Rhön Mountains: High Rhön

-The High Rhön (Hohe Rhön or Hochrhön) is that part of the central Rhön that lies in Hesse, Bavaria, and to a lesser extent in Thuringia; it covers an area of 344 km2 Landscape fact files by the BfN (c.f. section on Natural region division) and is up to 950.0 m and whose highland plateaux with elevations starting at 600 to 700 m are covered by solid basalt.
+The High Rhön (Hohe Rhön or Hochrhön) is that part of the central Rhön that lies in Hesse, Bavaria, and to a lesser extent in Thuringia; it covers an area of 344 km2 Landscape fact files by the BfN (cf. section on Natural region division) and is up to 950.0 m and whose highland plateaux with elevations starting at 600 to 700 m are covered by solid basalt.
 Its core area in the northeast used to be called the Plattenrhön.
 The High Rhön is a natural regional major unit in the East Hesse Highlands; see Natural regions.

 The High Rhön has five main mountainous regions: